 With high speeds and great range, internet in Hong Kong should not be an issue.
-In addition, in past years Hong Kong has massively invested in its broadband and fiberglass infrastructure, and the ensuing price war has benefitted consumers.
-Furthermore, even the public internet connection GovWiFi is known to be quite reliable.
+In past years Hong Kong has massively invested in its broadband and fiberglass infrastructure, and the ensuing price war has benefitted consumers.
+Furthermore, the public internet connection GovWiFi is known to be quite reliable.

 GovWiFi,is an initiative to turn Hong Kong into a wireless city and offer free internet to everybody.
 In total, some 2,000 hotspots scattered around 400 locations in Hong Kong provide visitors and locals with public internet access.
 Free Wi-Fi is available at Hong Kong’s airport as well as in numerous government buildings, libraries, hotels, parks, and many popular tourist destinations.
 By now, buses, ferries and other means of public transport in Hong Kong offer wireless connection as well.

 How to Get Internet Service in Hong Kong